jkozik/reverseproxyapache/README.md

-# reverseproxyapache
-Reverse Proxy using Apache enabling Letsencrypt SSL with certbot webroot
+# Apache Reverse Proxy with Lets Encrypt SSL setup with certbot -webroot

 For my home network, I have only one IP address and therefore one port 80/443 for all of my home web services.
 This repository documents how I setup an Apache reverse proxy to route port 80/443 traffic to the various different services I support.
 This includes a blogs, storage, media and websites.
 Some running on standalone servers, others running in a kubernetes cluster.